mohseenrm/marko.nvim/README.md

 ## How It Works

-Marko saves your marks in `~/.local/share/nvim/marko/config.yaml` and manages them based on your current working directory.
+Marko saves your global marks in `~/.local/share/nvim/marko/config.yaml` and manages them based on your current working directory.
 When you start Neovim in a project, it will:

-1. Clear all existing marks
+1. Clear all existing global marks
-2. Load marks from config that match your current directory
+2. Loads global marks from config that match your current directory
-3. Set those marks in the appropriate files
+3. Set those global marks in the appropriate files

-When you exit Neovim, your current marks are saved automatically.
+When you exit Neovim, your current global marks are saved automatically.

 ## Features Explained

 ### Project-Based Filtering

-Marko only shows and restores marks that belong to the current project directory.
-This prevents marks from other projects showing up in your current project.
+Marko only shows and restores global marks that belong to the current project directory.
+This prevents global marks from other projects showing up in your current project.

 ### Syntax Highlighting